ggbecker/content-navigator/README.md

 Content-Navigator is a Visual Studio Code extension which helps to navigate and create content for [ComplianceAsCode/content](https://github.com/ComplianceAsCode/content/) by enabling faster navigation between content files and by providing awareness of existent content.
+Check this [post](https://complianceascode.github.io/template/2019/12/19/content-navigator-a-vscode-extension.html) out in the official ComplianceAsCode/content [blog](https://complianceascode.github.io/).

 ## How to install